 Best Times to Visit and Weather

-The best time to visit London is during the shoulder season (April through June and September through October) when the weather is mild and the city isn’t too crowded.
+The best time to visit London is during the shoulder season (April through June and September through October) when the weather is mild, and the city isn’t too crowded.
 If you enjoy festive displays, December offers a magical experience with holiday lights, though it can be pretty cold.
 Summer is the peak tourist season, providing warm weather, but it can get rather hot and crowded.

 London’s Weather